 In Rockport, experience Science on a Sphere or explore the estuary through interactive exhibits and outdoor activities at the Bay Education Center.
 Click here for directions: Map.

 The University of Texas Marine Science Institute hosts Road Scholar programs that are educational/travel adventures for adults over 55 (or accompanied by an adult over 55) who are looking for something different.
 These short term academic programs are typically 6 days and 5 nights, although some may be shorter or longer.
 Subject matter ranges from coastal ecology and birding to coastal and south Texas history.
 All programs are field based and designed for active Road Scholars.

-Cities around the world will be competing to see who can make the most observations of nature, find the most species, and engage the most people in the 2019 City Nature Challenge.
-Join residents and visitors to Mustang Island and Port Aransas, Texas from April 26th-29th as they contribute to our region's first City Nature Challenge!
+Cities around the world will be competing to see who can make the most observations of nature, find the most species, and engage the most people in the 2020 City Nature Challenge.
+Join residents and visitors to Mustang Island and Port Aransas, Texas from April 24th-27th as they contribute to our region's second annual City Nature Challenge!

 Corpus Christi is part of the fun too!
 Oso Bay Wetland Preserve is the host for the Corpus Christi City Nature Challenge.
 On the Island or on the Mainland, everyone can join in the challenge to observe and record nature in the Coastal Bend!

 Learn how to join the City Nature Challenge, and how to use iNaturalist by participating in one of these fun events,

 - Earth Day-Bay Day April 4th 10am-5pm at Heritage Park.
 Look for the Coastal Bend Children in Nature and Mission-Aransas Reserve/MSI booth